z-song/laravel-admin/docs/en/field-management.md

 ```

-In this way, you can add any form components you want to add.
+In this way, you can add any form fields you want to add.